0xPierre/ShootEmUp/readme.md

 # ShootEmUp

-ShootEmUp is ShootThem'up game made in 4 days in a school rush ([ESIEA](https://esiea.fr)).
+ShootEmUp is a ShootThem'up game made in 4 days in a school rush ([ESIEA](https://esiea.fr)).
 Our goal was to make the more advanced game within the limited time.

 ## Demo